-Medicines (if you want to get pregnant)
+Medications (if you want to get pregnant)

-If you want to get pregnant, a medicine called metformin may help control your periods and reduce unwanted hair.
+If you want to get pregnant, a medication called metformin may help you to have regular periods, which might make it easier to get pregnant.

 Metformin is also used to treat people with diabetes.
 It helps control the levels of sugar in your blood.
 But it also seems to help some women with PCOS.
 You're likely to have more regular periods if you take metformin.
 This might make it easier for you to get pregnant.